raffoe/eliraffo.github.io/README.md

 #### [Lane Forest Products](eliraffo.github.io/LOR_LaneForest.pdf)  |  [Townshend's Tea Company](eliraffo.github.io/LOR_Townshends.PDF)

 # More About Me:
-Two characteristics I wish to highlight are my abilities to solve complex problems, and my passion for learning new skills.
+Two characteristics I wish to highlight are my ability to solve complex problems, and my passion for learning new skills.

 ### Solving complex problems requires:
-- Learning business systems by engaging with different functional areas and asking questions
+- Learning business systems by engaging with different functional areas and asking questions.
 - Analyzing data through imploring the use of SQL, Excel, Tableau, Python, and R.
+- Building a narrative from the qualitative and quantitative finds.
-- Communicating complex ideas simply by engaging stakeholders with visualizations and conversation
+- Communicating actionable steps and engaging stakeholders with visualizations and conversation.
 <!-- ![left-aligned-image](image.jpg =250x205){: .align-right} -->

 ### Current Progress and Future Steps to Working in: